“Tell me what you eat, and I’ll tell you who you are.” – Jean Anthelme Brillat-Savarin

 FOOD TOURISM – A NEW WAY TO TRAVEL

-As one can dive into understanding culture through travel, food tourism is becoming one avenue in which to do so.
+As you can better understand culture through travel, food tourism is becoming more popular by the day.
 Just as you would browse the relics of history in a museum, you can gain similar insights by taking a culinary journey instead.
-Perhaps you take a custom food and wine tour, or just have an authentic dining experience on any of our trips
+Perhaps you take a custom food and wine tour, or just have an authentic dining experience on any of our trips.
+With your tasting of Pastéis de Belém on our Portugal tours, you get a window into Portuguese 19th century monastic culture.
+In Greece, your Olympia cooking demonstration teaches you about local ingredients and regional dishes.
+On our Asia holiday packages, you may take a cooking class and enter the home of a local who teaches you about centuries-old traditions.

-From preparation techniques, ingredients, and eating etiquette, one receives a more well-rounded, more visceral understanding of different cultures through food.
+From preparation techniques, ingredients, and eating etiquette, open your heart to a more well-rounded, more visceral understanding of different cultures through food.

 Read more: 7 Farm-to-table dining experiences you can enjoy with Insight